 The coating workshop has a full range of state-of-the-art equipment to apply metal and ceramic coatings using electron beam physical vapor deposition (EBPVD).
-Our major equipment includes two electron beam units, vacuum and atmospheric furnaces, bead blaster, vibration grinding mill, air abrasion units (suction and pressure types) and offhand grinding machines, mechanical processing equipment, and chemical coating removal line.
+Our major equipment includes two electron beam units, vacuum and atmospheric furnaces, shot peen unit, vibration grinding mill, air abrasion units (suction and pressure types) and offhand grinding machines, mechanical processing equipment, and chemical coating removal line.

 MеCrAlY (Ni- and Co-based) coatings are used not only as independent heat-resistant coatings that protect base metals from oxidation and sulfide corrosion but also as bond coats that provide heat-resistant ceramic coatings.
 Sufficiently dense and defect-free MeCrAlY coatings applied using EBPVD are characterized by a uniform chemical composition throughout the entire thickness and an equiaxed duplex (g+β) structure.
 Evenly distributed β-NiAl intermetallic phase coatings in matrix solutions determine their functional heat resistance and increase durability of base alloys being coated.
 As major components of MeCrAlY coatings are diverse, this enables us to not only reduce the negative effects of high temperature and environmental influence during engine operation but also to resist salt corrosion and thermal and mechanical fatigue.
 The company has vast experience in applying diverse coatings based on nickel, cobalt, and their mixture.